jkugalde/jkugalde.github.io/_portfolio/softmodularrobots.md

 - Write a program with Arduino to control the robots.
 - Characterize the behaviour of the robots using a tracking device.

 I obtained interesting results, but dropped the project as i accepted another job.
-The work remains unpublished.
+The data and findings remain unpublished.

 <img src="/images/fabpos.png" width="750">